frodoman/album-finder/README.md

 3. Show details(image, artist and more info url) of the selected album.
 4. Show the related website of the album when 'More Information' is tapped.

-# Last.fm API
-The API is provided by Last.fm, the response data is in JSON format and the API documentation is provided below.
-API Key:
-1) Sign-up for a last.fm account at http://last.fm
-2) Go to: https://www.last.fm/api/account/create and create your API Key
-3) Documentation can be viewed at: http://www.last.fm/api/show/album.search